 This plant loves to be wet all the time, and it will tolerate brief periods of flooding.
 Many mulches around this plant to help the soil retain moisture.
-In cooler climates, this showy flower prefers full sun while in warmer climates, it prefers some shade during the heat of the day.
+In colder climates, this showy flower prefers full sun while in warmer climates, it prefers some shade during the heat of the day.
 This plant prefers to grow in clay soil.
 It will, however, tolerate alkaline or acidic soils; Red lobelias often make an excellent backdrop to other plants in a natural or rain garde; It also does well in one gallon or larger containers.
 The stalks on these plants are incredibly stocky.
 The bottom of the stem has lance-shaped leaves on alternating sides of the stem.

-The Red cardinal flower is an American wildflower local to the midwestern region, as well as Michigan and Wisconsin.
+The Red cardinal flower is an American wildflower local to the Midwestern region, as well as Michigan and Wisconsin.
 Tall spikes of beautiful red, trumpet-formed blooms transcend the dull green foliage.
 Each flower has three spreading lower petals and two upper petals, all assembled into a tube at the base.
 Erect green stems, frequently in groups, with racemes of blossoms looking like flaring red spires.
 Red cardinal flowers add a beautiful bright touch of color to any landscape or floral garden.
 Their deer and rabbit resistant, yet they are beautiful with butterflies and hummingbirds.
 Developing cardinal blossoms sprout amid summer and in some cases into fall.
 Many insects have a hard time following the long necks of the trumpet-formed blooms, so cardinal blossoms rely upon hummingbirds for preparation.
 They also require a moist, ripe soil and perform best considering that organic matter is incorporated into the dirt before planting.